-Morgan Stanley prohibits all forms of bribery.
-In particular, we prohibit offering, promising, giving or authorizing others to give anything of value, either directly or indirectly, to any party in order to gain an unfair business advantage, such as obtaining or retaining business.
+Morgan Stanley prohibits all forms of bribery and corruption.
+In particular, we prohibit offering, promising, giving or authorizing others to give anything of value, either directly or indirectly, to any party in order to gain an unfair or improper business advantage, such as obtaining or retaining business.
+"Anything of value" includes meals, entertainment, gifts, payment for travel or lodging, charitable or political contributions, honoraria or speaker fees, and educational or employment opportunities.

-Special considerations apply when interacting with government officials.
-"Government official" includes any official, employee or person acting in an official capacity on behalf of a government entity.
+There are heightened risks when interacting with government officials.
+Government officials include officers, employees or representatives (such as agents, advisors or consultants) of a government entity, or any other person acting in an official capacity on behalf of a government entity.
+Government entities include: 1) governments, governmental agencies and instrumentalities or public international organizations; 2) companies that are partially or wholly owned or controlled by governments or governmental agencies; and 3) political parties, including candidates of the party.

-Government entities include a) governments, governmental agencies and instrumentalities or public international organizations, b) companies that are partially or wholly owned or controlled by governments or governmental agencies, and c) political parties, including candidates of the party.
 In addition, many government entities in the U.S. have rules that severely limit or restrict the acceptance of gifts, travel and entertainment by their employees.
 Employees must check with their supervisor and the Compliance Department to review any pre-approval guidelines for their region or business unit before giving gifts, entertainment or anything else of value to a government official.